 Still feeling inadequate?
 OK, what if I were to say it’s just a number, or the number doesn’t matter?

 Do you need a fund worth €3 million on retirement?
 I can’t see how Enda Kenny does, but then again, I know little about his wider financial affairs.
 Maybe you’ll win the lottery.

 How much money is available to you to invest, save or spend is an abstract concept – just an arbitrary number – until you know what you need from it.

-“That’s why when a stranger asks me how much they need to put away for retirement, my answer is typically vague.
-This is not my attempt to be evasive, but when we know what your objective is, then we can answer that question!”
+That’s why when a stranger asks me how much they need to put away for retirement, my answer is usually vague on first response.
+This is not my attempt to be evasive, but when we know what your objective is, then we can answer that question.

 If you know what your fund needs to stretch to, we can work out your number and plan accordingly.

 Don’t put this off any longer.
 Get in touch if you’d like to know more.